dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 .. js ::

   {
-    //op: String
+    // op: String
-    //The name of an operator or a data type.
+    // The name of an operator or a data type.
 Currently supported operators are:
     //  and | or | not | all | any | equal | less | lessEqual | larger | largerEqual | contains | startsWith | endsWith
-    //Currently supported datatypes are:
+    // Currently supported datatypes are:
     //  string | number | date | time
     op: "equal",

-    //data: Array | string | number
+    // data: Array | string | number
-    //The data of the corresponding "op".
+    // The data of the corresponding "op".
 If "op" is actually an operator, this field must be an array,
-    //which contains a list of deeper level filter expressions.
+    // which contains a list of deeper level filter expressions.
     data: [
       {
         op: "string",

-        //data: Array | string | number
+        // data: Array | string | number
-        //If "op" is a datatype, and there is no "isCol" field, this "data" field is a value of this type.
+        // If "op" is a datatype, and there is no "isCol" field, this "data" field is a value of this type.
         data: "some message"
       },
       {
         op: "string",

-        //isCol: Boolean
+        // isCol: Boolean
-        //If this field exists and is, or can be converted to, true,
+        // If this field exists and is, or can be converted to, true,
-        //then this expression represents a column in the store,
+        // then this expression represents a column in the store,
-        //and the corresponding "data" field represents the field name of this column.
+        // and the corresponding "data" field represents the field name of this column.
         isCol: true,

-        //data: Array | string | number
+        // data: Array | string | number
-        //If "op" is a datatype, and the property "isCol" is true,
+        // If "op" is a datatype, and the property "isCol" is true,
-        //this "data" field represents the field name of a column in the data store,
+        // this "data" field represents the field name of a column in the data store,
-        //so the server implementer can get the value of this field, and transform it to the specified datatype.
+        // so the server implementer can get the value of this field, and transform it to the specified datatype.
         data: "Field Name"
       }
     ]